MSA-Lone-Star-Council/2019-showdown/backend/CONTRIBUTING.md

 For Windows, you will need Windows 10 Pro with the Anniversary Update to run Docker for Windows.
 Make Powershell substitutions as appropriate.
 (You could also just run a Linux VM....)

-**If you change requirements.json, run the following to see your changes in the docker container!!!**
+**If you change requirements.txt, run the following to see your changes in the docker container!!!**
 ```bash
 docker-compose up --build
 ```